Vestpillaren Direct Start

 The starting point lies just below three shallow corners.

 L1 - Climb the right-slanting corner, the central one of three ones, reaching an easy ledge, then traverse left along the ledge to a steep crack leading to another small ledge below a corner.
 Belay on the ledge.
-V+, 45 m.
+VI-, 45 m (fixed belay).

-L2 - Up the corner towards a flake on the left, climb the flake, then a thin finger-crack, widening in the upper part and leading to a belay VI-, 40 m.
+L2 - Up the corner towards a flake on the left, climb the flake, then a thin finger-crack, widening in the upper part and leading to a belay VI, 40 m (fixed belay).

-L3 - Straight up along a thin grooves’ system, ending towards left on a diagonal ramp which leads to a small stance.
-VI, 50 m.
+L3 - Straight up along a system of narrow grooves by thin finger jamming, ending to the left on a diagonal ramp leading to a small stance, VI+, 50 m (fixed belay).

-L4 – Straightly over the belay, then climb up an hard corner – maybe a variation – leading on the right edge of the big grassy ledge named Storhilla.
-V, VI+ the hard corner’s variation, 20 m.
+L4 – Straightly over the belay, then climb up a hard corner – maybe a variation – leading on the right edge of the big grassy ledge named Storhilla.
+V, VI+ the hard corner variation, 25 m (fixed belay).

-L6 – Straight up climb a thin crack, then a clear corner, ending over a good ledge; traverse the ledge towards left – some blocks – and belay over a higher small ledge below a magnificent shallow corner.
-VI-, 45 m.
+L6 – Straight up climb a thin crack, then a clear corner, ending on a good ledge; traverse down and left the ledge – some blocks – and belay on a higher small ledge below a magnificent shallow corner, VI, 45 m.

-L7 – A bit slantaway towards right to enter the corner, then follow the upper fine flake, becoming a thin crack.
-Traverse left to take another cracks’ system in the left face of the groove, belay a bit hanging below a steep bulge into the groove.
-VI, 45 m.
+L7 – A bit slanting right to enter the corner, climb it and the upper fine flake, becoming a thin crack.
+Traverse left to take another thin crack leading on the left face of an open groove.
+Climb it and belay a bit hanging into the groove, VI+, 45 m.

-L8 – Up along the groove with steep sections, then head towards right to a stance below and a bit left of a magnificent right-leaning corner, “The Slanting Corner”.
-V+, 40 m.
+L8 – Up again along the groove with steep sections, then slightly to the right climb an easier corner reaching a stance below and a bit left of a magnificent right-leaning corner, “The Slanting Corner”.
+VI, 40 m.

 L9“The Slanting Corner”.
-Up the corner with superb climb to a tiny ledge, then climb a thin technical crack to a belay at a block.
-VI, 40 m.
+Up the entire corner with superb climb to a tiny ledge, then climb a thin technical crack to a belay at a block.
+VI+, 40 m.

-L10 – Up then left towards a big loose flake; climb the flake and a chimney-groove and belay over a ledge below a shallow diagonal corner.
-IV+, 30 m.
+L10 – Climb directly, then left towards a big loose flake; climb the flake, then a chimney-groove and belay on a ledge below a shallow diagonal corner V, 30 m.

 Descent

-- Descent (2 hours): from the summit of Presten walk up towards South-East, then scramble along a ridge, gaining a col between Festvagstinden (541 m) on the right and Budalstinden (663 m) on the left.
+DESCENT (2 hours): from the summit walk up towards SE, then scramble along a ridge, gaining a col between Festvågtinden (541 m) on the right and Budalstinden (663 m) on the left.
 From here there are two different ways of return:

-- Direct descent: from the col cross the ridge and start to descend directly along a steep grassy gully with enormous ferns.
-Gained the bottom of the gully, head to right – West - along blocks and grass, reaching the small lake of Heiavatnet.
-From the lake a marked well worn trail leads to Festvag on the coast road, between Presten parking lot and Henningsvaer.
+- Direct descent: from the col cross the ridge and start to descend directly on the other side at first on rocky terrain, then along a steep grassy gully with enormous ferns.
+Gained the bottom of the gully, head to right (West) along blocks and grass, reaching the small lake Heiavatnet.
+From here take a marked and well worn trail leading to Festvåg on the road, between Presten parking lot and Henningsvaer.
 From here follow rightward the road to return at the start.

-- Across Festvagtinden (longer): from the col follow the ridge heading rightward in the direction of Festvagtinden, reaching a col on Festvagtinden summit crest.
-From this col take the path to the left that goes down to the lake Heiavatnet.
+- Across Festvågtinden (longer): from the col follow the ridge rightward in the direction of Festvågtinden, reaching a col on Festvågtinden summit crest.
+From here take the path to the left that goes down to the lake Heiavatnet.
 From here follow the same trail as told in the previous point to reach the road.

 Essential gear